 Web Portal for Inspection Reports

-The portal is provided as part of a software update to the statewide licensing and inspection system.
-The site will show semi-annual, biennial and annual routine inspections as well as reinspections.
+The site shows semi-annual, biennial and annual routine inspections as well as reinspections.

 **Please note that there is a 14-day lag from the date of inspection until it is shown on the website**

 The Foodborne Illness Prevention Program has adopted new